JiaGengChang/job-platform/config/README.md

 # Database Configuration

 Here I am providing the schema for all the tables.
-In total there are 6 tables (my user account name is called `jobs`):
+In total there are 6 tables (my user account name is called `jobs`).

+`postgre.sql` contains the sql commands to create the following tables and insert basic entries into so tables like `auth.roles` and `auth.permissions`.

-1. PG schema for public.jobs table
+1. PG schema for `public.jobs` table. `public.jobs` is the table storing information about job advertisements.
 ```
                                            Table "public.jobs"
      Column      |            Type             | Collation | Nullable |             Default